 1. Reduce a fixed payment in an era of uncertainty.

 Lowering your monthly payment can create additional cash flow for other needs.
 Maybe you’re looking to boost your savings and increase financial security.
 Or, you want to use this opportunity to pay down other debts, like student loans and credit cards.
 Whatever your reason, a reduced mortgage payment means more money in your pocket.

 2. Switch to a fixed-rate mortgage.

 If you currently have an adjustable-rate mortgage (ARM), it probably came with a low starting interest rate – which meant lower monthly payments.
 However, your ARM’s interest rate (and your payment) may increase as time goes on.
 That means it might be time to refinance to a fixed-rate mortgage, and lock in a rate that will never change over the life of your loan.

 3. Swap for a shorter mortgage.

 30-year, fixed-rate mortgages tend to be the most common way to finance a home.
-However, as interest rates have fallen over the last year or so, you may find that you could refinance to a 15-year loan without your payment increasing significantly (or at all).
-That means you’ll pay off your home in half the time and pay much less in interest over the life of your loan.
+However, when interest rates are low, you may find that you could refinance to a 15-year loan without your payment increasing significantly (or at all).
+That means you’ll pay off your home in half the time and pay much less interest over the life of your loan.

 4. Turn equity into a cash-out opportunity.